demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-cspm-update-policy_settings

 ***
-Updates a policy setting - can be used to override policy severity or to disable a policy entirely.
+Updates a policy setting.
+Can be used to override policy severity or to disable a policy entirely.

 #### Base Command